nkhil/clothing-retail-react-app/README.md

 ## ESLint

-This project uses ESLint as a linter to make sure our my confirms to standards.
+This project uses ESLint as a linter to make sure my confirms to standards.

 ## Prettier